-In June 2018, we entered into a collaborative research, development and commercialization agreement (the Sanofi Agreement) with Aventis, Inc. (an affiliate of Sanofi), to research and develop SHP2 inhibitors, including RMC-4630, for any indications.
+In June 2018, we entered into the Sanofi Agreement with Aventis, Inc. (an affiliate of Sanofi), to research and develop SHP2 inhibitors, including RMC-4630, for any indications.
 The Sanofi Agreement was assigned to Genzyme Corporation, a Sanofi affiliate, in December 2018.
 For the purposes of this discussion, we refer to Genzyme Corporation as Sanofi.
 Pursuant to the Sanofi Agreement, we granted Sanofi a worldwide, exclusive, sublicensable (subject to our consent in certain circumstances) license under certain of our patents and know-how to research, develop, manufacture, use, sell, offer for sale, import and otherwise commercialize SHP2 inhibitors, including RMC-4630, for any and all uses, subject to our exercise of rights and performance of obligations under the Sanofi Agreement.
-Such intellectual property exclusively licensed to Sanofi includes our interest under any of our solely-owned or jointly-owned inventions arising out of activities undertaken pursuant to the development of SHP2 inhibitor product candidates under the Sanofi Agreement.
+Such intellectual property exclusively licensed to Sanofi includes our interest under any of our solely-owned or jointly-owned inventions arising out of activities under the Sanofi Agreement.

-Under the Sanofi Agreement, we have primary responsibility for early clinical development of RMC-4630 pursuant to a development plan that is currently approved through 2021.
-The development plan and budget beyond 2021 will be determined by a joint research and development committee, over which Sanofi has final decision-making power subject to certain exceptions.
+Under the Sanofi Agreement, we have primary responsibility for early clinical development of RMC-4630 pursuant to a development plan that is currently approved through 2022.
+The development plan and budget beyond 2022 will be determined by a joint research and development committee, over which Sanofi has final decision-making power subject to certain exceptions.
 Sanofi is responsible to reimburse us all internal and external costs and expenses to perform our activities under approved development plans, except for costs and expenses related to studies designated in the Sanofi Agreement as RevMed Studies, for which we will bear all costs and expenses, and for the planned RMC-4630-03 study, for which we have agreed that Sanofi will reimburse us for 50% of the costs and expenses.
 Unreimbursed costs borne by us for any RevMed Studies and for our 50% share of the RMC-4630-03 collaboration study are subject to future reimbursement by Sanofi through a buy-in payment pursuant to the terms of the Sanofi Agreement if they use data from a RevMed Study or the RMC-4630-03 study in support of a marketing approval application.
 There currently are no active RevMed Studies.

-We are responsible for the manufacture of SHP2 inhibitors for Phase 1 and non-registrational Phase 2 clinical trials at Sanofi's cost, while Sanofi is responsible for manufacturing SHP2 inhibitors for all other clinical trials and commercial supply.
+We are responsible for the manufacture of SHP2 inhibitors for Phase 1 and non-registrational Phase 2 clinical trials pursuant to a development plan that is currently approved through 2022, while Sanofi is responsible for manufacturing SHP2 inhibitors for all other clinical trials and commercial supply.
 Sanofi has the sole right and responsibility to perform all regulatory activities under the Sanofi Agreement, except with respect to certain trials conducted by us or otherwise conducted under our IND, including our current clinical trials evaluating RMC-4630.
 Once we have completed all clinical trials for a product candidate that are assigned to us under a development plan, all regulatory approvals for such product candidate are automatically assigned to Sanofi.

 We are also primarily responsible for performing preclinical research on SHP2 inhibitors, pursuant to a research plan that is currently approved through 2021.
-The research plan and budget beyond 2021 will be determined by a joint research and development committee, over which Sanofi has final decision-making power subject to certain exceptions.
-Sanofi is responsible to reimburse us for all internal and external costs and expenses incurred to perform activities under approved research plans, with the exception of internal and external research costs and expenses under approved research plans for 2019 and 2020, for which Sanofi was obligated to reimburse us for 80% of such costs.
+The parties currently do not anticipate additional collaboration preclinical research under the research plan in 2022.
+Sanofi is responsible to reimburse us for all internal and external costs and expenses incurred to perform activities under approved research plans, with the exception of internal and external research costs and expenses under the approved research plans for 2019 and 2020, for which Sanofi was obligated to reimburse us for 80% of such costs.
 We were responsible for 20% of all internal and external research costs incurred under the research plans for 2019 and 2020.
-Sanofi is responsible to reimburse us for all internal and external costs and expenses incurred under the research plans for 2019 and 2020.
-Sanofi is responsible to reimburse us for all internal and external costs and expenses incurred under the research plans for 2019 and 2020.
-Sanofi is responsible to reimburse us for all internal and external costs and expenses incurred under the research plans for 2019 and 2020.
 Sanofi is responsible to reimburse us for all internal and external costs and expenses incurred under the research plan for 2021.